 Nuts have amazing macros, when you’re looking at the fat intake on a The Keto Diet: The Complete Guide to a High-Fat Diet.
 The healthy fats that are in nuts help you to stay fuller for a longer period of time, as well as maintain a state of nutritional ketosis.
 If you make the right choices in your nuts, you’ll be consuming mostly fat.

 However, not all nuts will provide you with the same fat intake; a handful of dry roasted almonds (a typical handful is one ounce) will provide you with 14 grams of fat, while a handful of macadamia nuts will provide you with 21 grams of fat.

 If you choose the right nut, nuts are low in carbohydrates when eaten in moderate quantities.
 Nuts are low-carb snack and great for a ketogenic diet, generally speaking when compared to their fat content.

 An ounce of almonds has 2.9 grams of net carbs for 14 grams of fat, while as macadamia nuts have 1.5 grams of net carbs per 21 grams of fat.
 It’s also important for you to count the net carbs over the total carbs because nuts contain fiber which is indigestible.

-This means that net carbs refers to the number of carbs that is usable by the body.
+This means that net carbs refer to the number of carbs that is usable by the body.
 Nuts are also high in nutrients, as they contain a great dose of minerals and vitamins that are great for your health, including some vitamins and minerals that aren’t commonly found in other foods, such as magnesium, manganese, and selenium.
 Nuts also contain a lot of dietary fiber, which is a rarity in other high fat keto foods.

 But, one of the best parts about nuts for the keto diet is how convenient they are!
 Even places like gas stations have nuts, so they’re a great snack on a keto diet when you’re on the good and are a great alternative to buying other snacks like chips that will take you out of ketosis.